Dicynodontia

 Dicynodontia is an extinct clade of anomodonts, an extinct type of non-mammalian therapsid.
 Dicynodonts were herbivores that typically bore a pair of tusks, hence their name, which means 'two dog tooth'.
 Members of the group possessed a horny, typically toothless beak, unique amongst all synapsids.
 Dicynodonts first appeared in Southern Pangaea during the mid-Permian, ca. 270–260 million years ago, and became globally distributed and the dominant herbivorous animals in the Late Permian, ca. 260–252 Mya.
 They were devastated by the end-Permian mass extinction that wiped out most other therapsids ca. 252 Mya.
-They rebounded at beginning of the following Triassic, but subsequently declined and died out towards the end of that period.
-They were the most successful and diverse of the non-mammalian therapsids, with over 80-90 genera known, varying from rat-sized burrowers to elephant-sized browsers.
+They rebounded at beginning of the following Triassic, but subsequently declined during the Late Triassic and died out towards the end of that period.
+They were the most successful and diverse of the non-mammalian therapsids, with over 80–90 genera known, varying from rat-sized burrowers to elephant-sized megaherbivores.